Coast to Coast Road Trip

 Launceston and surrounds

-After a short drive coastward, lunch can be eaten amid 265 acres of flowers at the Bridestowe Lavender Estate in Nabowla.
-Then take yourself on a tour of the farm to discover how they harvest so many blooms, not to mention distil them into oils.
+After a short drive coastward, lunch can be eaten amid 265 acres of manicured fields at the Bridestowe Lavender Estate in Nabowla.
+Then take yourself on a tour of the gift shop to discover their unique range of products – from 100% pure lavender oil to a very famous heat-pack bear named Bobbie.
+(He’s been selling out daily since he had his picture posted on the Facebook page of Chinese movie star Viann Zhang Xinyu.)

-Return to the Cataract Gorge for dinner at The Gorge restaurant, on the Esk River's northern bank.
-There's a log fire in winter, al fresco outdoor dining in summer and a much-loved chocolate ripple vacherin on the dessert menu.
+Return to the Cataract Gorge for dinner at The Gorge Restaurant, on the Esk River’s northern bank.
+There’s al fresco dining and a much-loved chocolate ripple vacherin on the dessert menu.

 Launceston to Cradle Mountain